cloudify-cosmo/docs.getcloudify.org/content/manager/resource-visibility.md

 ![Resource Visibility]({{< img "manager/blueprints_visibility.png" >}})

-Click the visibility icon to specify the desired visibility when creating or updating a resource from the user interface.
+When you create or update a resource from the user interface, click the visibility icon and select the visibility for the resource.